How's your FICO Score?

-The three agencies use slightly different formulas to build a credit score.
+All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
 Fair Isaac and Cooriginally developed this score. .

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While these methods vary, all of the agencies use the following to determine your credit score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following factors to calculate a score:

-- Credit Card Balances - How many accounts do you have?
-How much do you owe?
+- Your Credit Card Balances - How many accounts do you have?
+How much do you owe on your accounts?

-- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Requests for Credit - How many times have you had your credit checked for a loan?

 Know your FICO

-In order to raise your score, you've got to get the reports that the agencies use to build it.
-Of course, you need the score as well.
-Fair Isaac, the company that offered the first FICO score, sells FICO scores on its website: myFICO.com.
-It's inexpensive to get your FICO score from all three reporting agencies, along with your credit report.
-They also provide helpful information and online tools that can help you improve your FICO score.
+To raise your credit score, you've got to get the credit reports that the agencies use to build it, and of course, you need the score itself.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three reporting agencies.
+Also available are helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once a year from all three agencies by visiting AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting it is fast and very inexpensive.
+You can get a federally-mandated free credit report once per year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.